 Get Your Car Ready For Icy Conditions

-- Winter tires are a must
+- Winter tires are a must.

-- Clean and check
+- Clean and check.

 Most likely, you've already read about checking and cleaning a vehicle before driving when you were learning for your learner permit knowledge test.
 But these general recommendations become critical when it comes to driving on an icy road.
-You really need to be careful and provide good observance, so it is necessary to clean all car windows and mirrors from dirt, snow and ice.
+You really need to be careful and provide good observance, so it is necessary to clean all car windows and mirrors from dirt, snow, and ice.
 Don’t forget about the lights and make sure they are working properly.
-Imagine that you have to practice the driver knowledge test in real-life environment and check all the elements mentioned in the Driver’s Manual – brakes, windshield wipers, engine, and steering system.
+Imagine that you have to practice the driver knowledge test in a real-life environment and check all the elements mentioned in the Driver’s Manual – brakes, windshield wipers, engine, and steering system.

 From Your Driving Knowledge Test to the Behind-The-Wheel Practice

-Well, your car is ready to get on an icy road and here is your first and very important task:
+Well, your car is ready to get on an icy road, and here is your first and very important task:

-- Start smoothly
+- Start smoothly.

-- Find the right speed
+- Find the right speed.

-- Keep your distance
+- Keep your distance.

-- Don’t make any sudden and sharp movements by the steering wheel or pedals
+- Don’t make any sudden and sharp movements by the steering wheel or pedals.

-Keep in mind that any aggressive maneuver, acceleration or braking can lead to skidding on an icy road.
-Thus, smooth movements are preferable in any maneuver: accelerate gently, turn slowly and brake carefully and in advance.
-There is a little trick you can train in-vehicle after you practice the road rules test, pass it and get your permit.
-Try and drive avoiding making any movement from the very beginning to the end: brake and turn smoothly, in small portions, alternating brake and steer.
-In such a manner you will be able to control the vehicle, and if something goes wrong, you will have more space to correct the situation.
+Keep in mind that any aggressive maneuver, acceleration, or braking can lead to skidding on an icy road.
+Thus, smooth movements are preferable in any maneuver: accelerate gently, turn slowly, and brake carefully and in advance.
+There is a little trick you can train in-vehicle after you practice the road rules test, pass it, and get your permit.
+Try and drive, avoiding making any movement from the very beginning to the end: brake and turn smoothly, in small portions, alternating brake and steer.
+In such a manner, you will be able to control the vehicle, and if something goes wrong, you will have more space to correct the situation.

-- Slow down using pedals
+- Slow down using pedals.

-- Turn in the right direction
+- Turn in the right direction.

-The common mistake during car sliding is to turn the steering wheel in the direction, which is opposite to sliding direction.
+The common mistake during car sliding is to turn the steering wheel in the direction, which is opposite to the sliding direction.
 This means that if you feel the rear of your car slides to the left, you should turn the steering wheel to the left, too.

-- Control the steering wheel
+- Control the steering wheel.

-- Don’t panic when skidding
+- Don’t panic when skidding.

 While studying for your driver knowledge exam, learn an algorithm of actions in case of skidding.
-If your car features ABS and it skids a lot, press the brake pedal firmly and the vehicle will pump the brakes for you.
+If your car features ABS and it skids a lot, press the brake pedal firmly, and the vehicle will pump the brakes for you.
 If there is no ABS in your car, pump the brakes gently, steering the vehicle in the direction you need your car to go (the problem of pumping is discussed in Driving on Ice: To Pump or Not to Pump).
 Sure, it is better to practice this algorithm just like you practice the driver knowledge exam - in advance.